amarakon/amarakon.github.io/content/articles/2022-05-13-comparing-the-best-markup-languages-for-making-pdf-documents/index.md

 Not everyone wants to install them and not everyone has enough storage space to do so.
 You can use the `groff_ms` macro package by passing the `-ms` flag to create PDF documents.
 It is equally convenient to render the document: running `groff -ms <file>.ms -T pdf > <file>.pdf` will quickly render it.
-Other markup word processors take longer to render documents because they are more complex It is commonly used to create man pages with the `groff_man` macro package.
+Other markup word processors take longer to render documents because they are more complex.
+It is commonly used to create man pages with the `groff_man` macro package.

 The main problem with Groff is that it does not have enough features.